 This product has been manufactured using prime UV stabilized Polymers for maximum toughness and durability.
 However, the use of non-compatible chemicals will cause cracking and product failure.
-Please clean all parts with mild soap and water only.
+Please refer to the user's manual provided in your owner's packet for more information.